k4p1cz/dazeNotify/README.md

-Hello, thank you for buying our script.

 1. How to install
-This script is Dron'n Go and standalone.
+This script is Drop'n Go and standalone.

 2. Usage
 You can trigger notification either on Client side or Server side by using these examples: